Benefits

 50 healthy athletic adults.
 8-week intervention.

 Randomized, double-blind, placebo-controlled trial in 80 healthy volunteers (40 male, 40 female) evaluating ashwagandha root extract (300 mg twice daily) over 8 weeks.
 Comprehensive safety panel: hematology, biochemistry, liver/kidney function, ECG, vital signs.
-(Verma et al. 2021)

 80 healthy volunteers (gender-balanced).
 8-week safety study.

 No clinically significant changes in any safety parameter.
 Liver and kidney function remained within normal range throughout.
 Hematology and ECG unchanged.
 Adverse events comparable to placebo.
 Confirms acceptable short-term safety profile of standardized ashwagandha root extracts.
-Note: rare reports of ashwagandha-associated liver injury have been documented in pharmacovigilance literature, warranting caution despite RCT safety data.
+Note: rare reports of ashwagandha-associated liver injury have been documented in pharmacovigilance literature, warranting caution despite clinical trial safety data.